showell/elm-py/articles/AboutDict.md

 the same hash table entry for the 100th key/value pair, you would need to indicate all 100 of its owners, and then likewise for the 99 owners of the 99th item, and then likewise for the 98 owners of the 98th item, and so on.
-This can be something like 50,000 pieces of data, or a data size complexity of O(n-squared).
+And so you're right back to having O(N) operations for any kind of search.
+Also, in order to even get random access to hash table entries, you probably have to build the hash directly in JS or build on top of some other pure Elm data structure that is more intrinsically complex than the Dict itself!

-At the other extreme, you could use an extremely compact list
+Instead of using a hash table, you could instead go simple and use an extremely compact list representation for your 100 dicts:
-representation:

     d1 = (k, v)
     d2 = (k, v) -> copy of d1